dareg/accord-ww-2025/readme.md

 ## Ex 4 - Using variables and inline python code

 Use fypp to generate a module that contains the three subroutines.
-Each subroutine will takes an array of integer which dimensions are either 3 or 5 or 8 and prints its values.
+Each subroutine will takes an array of integer which dimensions are either 3, 5 or 8 respectively and that prints the values in the array.
 Finally add the generic interface so they all can be called from the same name.

 To define variables with fypp:
 ```
 #:def dimensions = [3,5,8]
 ```

-To use python code inline, enclose it with **\$\{** and **\}\$** like the variables:
+As before, to use python code inline, enclose it with **\$\{** and **\}\$** like the variables:
 ```
 character :: ${str(d).upper()$}
 ```